 It wasn’t a hotel for views (unless you count spying on the office across the street) and the room was quite small like many hotels in the area with the bed taking up most of the space, but overall we had a pleasant experience.

 We stayed in a Queen Room.
 It was 180 square feet and included queen-size bed, desk, small marble-designed bathroom with shower/bath, flat screen HD Smart TV with streaming apps, blackout shades on the windows, hairdryer, and iron/ironing board (no microwave or mini fridge).

 I liked the added touch of the lobby providing complementary coffee, tea, and water bottles.

 After dropping our luggage off in the room and making sure everything was in order, we walked straight to Rockefeller Center’s Top of the Rock since we had tickets for 10:30 am.

 While deciding between the Empire State Building and Top of the Rock, I ultimately chose Top of the Rock for the great views of Central Park and the Empire State building itself.

-The Sun & Stars package is an additional 15 dollars which allows you to visit twice in 24 hours.
-The VIP Access Ticket is 65 dollars per person.
+The Sun & Stars package is an additional upgrade which allows you to visit once during the day and again after sunset.
 Tickets are provided with a timed entry.
 If you purchase an unscheduled ticket, then it must be exchanged at the Box Office for an available time slot before entry.